John Hervey Wheeler

 John Hervey Wheeler (January 1, 1908 – July 6, 1978) was an American bank president, businessman, civil rights leader, and educator based in North Carolina.
 Throughout his life, Wheeler was recognized for his accomplishments by various institutions across the country.
 John H. Wheeler started as a bank teller at Mechanics and Farmers Bank, and worked his way up to become the bank's president in 1952.
 In the 1960s, Wheeler became increasingly active in United States politics, carrying several White House positions appointed by Presidents John F. Kennedy, Richard Nixon, and Lyndon B. Johnson.

 Personal life

 John H. Wheeler was born on the campus of Kittrell College in 1908, to John Leonidas and Margaret Hervey Wheeler.
 In 1935, he married Selena Warren Wheeler and they subsequently had two children, Warren and Julia.
 Wheeler died in 1978.
-In 2017, a bill was introduced into congress to rename the courthouse in Durham, North Carolina the John Hervey Wheeler United States Courthouse in recognition of his achievements.
+The federal courthouse in Durham, North Carolina was renamed the "John Hervey Wheeler United States Courthouse" in recognition of his achievements.